 Camellia sinesis (Tea Camellia)

 This type of camellia plant is used to produce tea oil.
 The plant is used to produce tea, such as green, white, yellow tea, and others.
-This oil is used as a cooking oil as well a beneficial addition to skincare.
+This oil is used as cooking oil as well as a beneficial addition to skincare.

 Camellia japonica (Japanese Camellia)

 The oil coming from this type of camellia is also known as Tsubaki oil.
 It has a mild soft scent and it’s on the more expensive side.
 This is not the oil you use for cooking.
-It has been a very popular natural ingredient for the Japanese women.
+It has been a very popular natural ingredient for Japanese women.
 It made their skin velvety and soft, and their hair healthy, strong, and shiny (they still have gorgeous hair, don’t they?)

 Camellia oil nutrition